austinconnor1836/my-notes/coursera/The Ancient Greeks/Week 1/The 002 - Mycenaean Civilization and Dark Ages.md

     - allegedly, Schliemann said he was guided by the voice of Homer
     - the Lion's Gate was clearly built for defense
       - the stones are so large they are known as cyclopian since they were so large only a cyclops could lift and construct them
-    - as he began his excavation of Mycanae, he discovered a grave circle
+    - as he began his excavation of Mycenae, he discovered a grave circle
       - a number of distinct features
         - a number of upright tablets with writings and images
         - they were meant to mark graves